eliotlencelot/LinuxJournalRipper/README.md

 ### Which systems can run this script?
 This (emergency) script run in :
-- macOS : Intel Mac, see the `Mac` folder for more information.
+- Apple macOS : Intel Mac, see the `Mac` folder for more information.
 - FreeBSD : x86 or AMD64, see the `Mac` folder for more information.
-- GNU/Linux : x86, see the `Linux 32 bits` folder for more information ; AMD64 see the `Linux 64 bits` folder for more information ;  other architechture as long as the dependecies exist ; Cygwin as long as the dependecies exist.
+- GNU/Linux : x86, see the `Linux 32 bits` folder for more information ; AMD64 see the `Linux 64 bits` folder for more information ;  other architechture as long as the dependecies exist ;
+- Microsoft Windows : Should work with Cygwin or WSL as long as the dependecies exist.

+### How much time did it took?
-Took half a night on an Intel Core 2 Duo processor.
+Took half a night on an old Intel Core 2 Duo processor with a gigabit connexion.

 ## License of my script
 ### My script are BSD-2: